Join us in celebrating our adoptive families and all those who support them!

 Interested in adoption?
 Learn about the Foster Care and Adoption program and how you can help us offer more foster homes that reflect the cultural diversity of our community.

-The Fairfax County Board of Supervisors will proclaim November as Adoption Awareness Month on Tuesday, November 18 during their meeting.
+The Fairfax County Board of Supervisors proclaimed November as Adoption Awareness Month.
 This is a special time to recognize the powerful love families show when they adopt a child through foster care, and to raise awareness about the ways that the county continues to support families post adoption.
-Learn more about the proclamation or watch on

 Meet Don and Emily, who became Fairfax County foster parents in 2018.
 After providing respite care for a couple of children, they welcomed 15-month-old Angel into their home in 2021 and adopted him in 2024.
 Don and Emily developed a close relationship with Angel’s biological family along the way, which has been a blessing to everyone.
 Angel, who is now an active 4-year-old, is receiving the care and support he needs from the whole family and he is thriving.